Xelwyk/tava/README.md

 T.A.V.A.

-Timestamp Analysis Visual Aid - color codes groups of ISO 8601 timestamps based on target interval
+Timestamp Analysis Visual Aid - color codes groups of ISO 8601 timestamps based on "hole" between timestamps (target interval).

+Currently only ISO 8601 date and time with offset are supported

 ## Features